ronlanla/cover-client-js/docs/programmatic-interface.md

 Starts an analysis and returns the unique identifier for that analysis.
 To start an analysis the minimum you need is a build JAR file of your source code.

-You can optionally provide a settings object in order to customise the analysis.
+You can optionally provide a settings object in order to customize the analysis.
 TODO: Describe settings format

 You can optionally provide a build with dependencies JAR file, which allows Diffblue Cover to verify the tests it creates.